 - (iii) [The term "use" means active employment of the means of identification during and in relation to the crime charged in Count \\\\\\.
 "Active employment" includes activities such as displaying or bartering.
-"Use" also includes a person's reference to a means of identification in his possession for the purpose of helping to commit the crime charged in Count \\\\\.] - (C) An act is done "knowingly" if done voluntarily and intentionally, and not because of mistake or accident or other innocent reason.
+"Use" also includes a person's reference to a means of identification in his possession for the purpose of helping to commit the crime charged in Count \\\\\\.] - (C) An act is done "knowingly" if done voluntarily and intentionally, and not because of mistake or accident or other innocent reason.
 [The government is not required to prove that the defendant knew that his actions violated any particular provision of law, or even knew that his actions violated the law at all.
-Ignorance of the law is not a defense to this crime.] - [(D) The phrase "without lawful authority" does not require that the defendant stole the means of identification information from another person but includes the defendant obtaining that information from another person with that person's permission or consent. - (E) The term "during and in relation to" requires that the means of identification have some purpose or effect with respect to the crime charged in Count \\\\; in other words, the means of identification must facilitate or further, or have the potential of facilitating or furthering the crime charged in Count \\\\, and its presence or involvement cannot be the result of accident or coincidence. - (3) If you are convinced that the government has proved all of these elements, say so by returning a guilty verdict on this charge.
+Ignorance of the law is not a defense to this crime.] - [(D) The phrase "without lawful authority" does not require that the defendant stole the means of identification information from another person but includes the defendant obtaining that information from another person with that person's permission or consent. - (E) The term "during and in relation to" requires that the means of identification have some purpose or effect with respect to the felony of [include name of felony and citation] charged in Count \\\\\; in other words, the means of identification must facilitate or further, or have the potential of facilitating or furthering the felony of [include name of felony and citation] charged in Count \\\\\, and its presence or involvement cannot be the result of accident or coincidence. - (3) If you are convinced that the government has proved all of these elements, say so by returning a guilty verdict on this charge.
 If you have a reasonable doubt about any one of these elements, then you must find the defendant not guilty of this charge.